cternes/slackspace-javaee-classpath-properties/README.md

 Now you will find the war-file in the target directory of the project.

 Drop it into your favorite Java EE compliant application server and you're ready to test it.

+While deploying the application you should see some log messages in the log file of your application server:

+	==Starting application==
+	Found configuration config.properties:
+	Key: serverIp value: 192.168.0.1
+	Key: serverName value: JEE Sample
+	Found configuration other.properties:
+	Key: A value: 123456
+	Key: C value: 456789
+	Key: B value: 789123